dbaila123/smart_notes/SPRINTS/SPRINT 48/getconfigs.md

             RETURN QUERY
             SELECT
-                scodigo,
-                sdescripcion,
+                c.scodigo,
+                c.sdescripcion,
                 'TIPO_ACTIVIDAD'
-            FROM configs
+            FROM configs c
-            WHERE stabla = 'TIPO_ACTIVIDAD'
+            WHERE c.stabla = 'TIPO_ACTIVIDAD'
-                AND nestado = 1
+                AND c.nestado = 1
-                AND sdescripcion like '%CALIDAD%';
+                AND c.sdescripcion like '%CALIDAD%';
         else
+            RETURN QUERY
             SELECT
-                scodigo,
-                sdescripcion,
+                c.scodigo,
+                c.sdescripcion,
                 'TIPO_ACTIVIDAD'
-            FROM configs
+            FROM configs c
-            WHERE stabla = 'TIPO_ACTIVIDAD'
+            WHERE c.stabla = 'TIPO_ACTIVIDAD'
-              AND nestado = 1
+              AND c.nestado = 1
-              AND sdescripcion not like '%CALIDAD%';
+              AND c.sdescripcion not like '%CALIDAD%';
         end if;

     end if;